New EV Smart Charge Points Regulations – what you need to know

 Part of these new rules will also mean it should be easy for drivers to delete or manage their personal data settings and preferences.

-Get a charging cost breakdown and comparison of the UK's biggest EV focused energy tariffs using our energy tariff comparison tool.
+Compare the UK's most popular home EV energy tariffs using our EV energy tariff comparison tool

 Why are regulations important?

 National Grid has made it clear that there is enough energy capacity to cater for the continued rapid increase in EV adoption.

 It has already been estimated that even if every current driver across the UK switched to electric overnight, there would still be enough capacity on the electricity network "well within the range of manageable load fluctuation".